Fabio Berberi

-My academic journey has been shaped by a strong interest in optimization, artificial intelligence, and complex systems.
-I began my studies in Italy at the University of Siena, where I developed a solid foundation in mathematics, engineering, and computational methods.
-During my Erasmus experience in Germany at Leuphana University of Lüneburg, I expanded my perspective by working in an international environment, collaborating with students and researchers from different backgrounds, and deepening my understanding of control systems and advanced modeling.
-Along this path, I have independently developed multiple research-oriented projects, focusing on optimization algorithms, Particle Swarm Optimization (PSO), and machine learning applications.
-My work has led to contributions in different domains, ranging from neural network optimization to pandemic modeling and safety-critical systems.
-In parallel, I have been involved in industrial-oriented problem solving, including work related to data analysis and error pattern detection in production systems, aligning with real-world challenges faced by companies such as Volkswagen and advanced manufacturing environments.
-My goal is to bridge theoretical research with practical impact, developing scalable and efficient algorithms capable of addressing complex, high-dimensional problems in both academic and industrial contexts.
+My academic trajectory is driven by a strong interest in optimization, artificial intelligence, and complex systems.
+I began my studies at the University of Siena, building a solid foundation in mathematics, engineering, and computational methods.
+During my Erasmus experience at Leuphana University of Lüneburg, I worked in an international environment, collaborating with diverse teams and deepening my knowledge of control systems and advanced modeling.
+A key role in my development has been played by Paolo Mercorelli, whose guidance and support have been fundamental.
+His mentorship has significantly strengthened my approach to research, helping me connect theoretical concepts with real-world applications.
+I have independently developed several research-oriented projects focused on optimization algorithms, Particle Swarm Optimization (PSO), and machine learning, with applications ranging from neural networks to pandemic modeling and safety-critical systems.
+In parallel, I have worked on industrial problems related to data analysis and error pattern detection in production systems, in collaboration with environments connected to companies such as Volkswagen.
+My goal is to bridge theory and practice by developing scalable algorithms for complex, high-dimensional problems in both academic and industrial contexts.

 Publications